aNerdInTheHand/birthday/index.md

 And went for a rainy day at Flamingo Land

-And wouldn't you know, you slept for the whole time
+And wouldn't you know, you slept the whole time

 No matter, the torrential rain was maritime